-While it is important that the major housing development at Riverside is well connected to the town centre, there is little indication in published material of how this will be done and there is every indication that it will, in fact, concentrate all pedestrian, cycling and vehicle traffic onto Forge Lane leading into Savile Road.
+It is clearly important that the major new housing development called Dewsbury Riverside located south of the river opposite Ravensthorpe is well connected to the town centre.
+However, there is little indication in published material of how this will be done.

 Policy & Plans